How we migrate Dynamics 365 CRM applications to the cloud (Part 1)

 Which approach do we use most?

 At our clients we mostly use the greenfield approach, due to the wish for a fresh start over without technical debt.
-Additionally, we install a preconfigured solution for the german market.
-This allows us to not completely start from scratch.
+Additionally, we install our own quick start solution for the german market that includes some customizations like translations which sharpen the standard of Microsoft.
+This allows us to not completely start from scratch, but still have the flexibility of a new system.

-In the next article, I will provide more details about how we analyze the source solutions for the rebuild.
+In the next article, we will provide more details about how we analyze the source solutions for the rebuild.

 Lernen Sie uns kennen